GED Social Studies Practice test questions are designed to help you study for the GED test 2020. It’s never been late to prepare for the test.

 The GED Social Studies test is a single section test that you need to finish in 70 minutes or less.
 When preparing for the test, many make a mistake of studying the only history.
 That’s because US history is just one of the four major topics the test covers.
 The other three topics are Civics and Government, Economics, and Geography of the World.

 While the test has four topics, it only has two themes.
 The first theme, the Development of Modern Liberties and Democracy, looks into how democracy and human civil rights developed from the earliest civilizations up to the present time.
 This includes the important events that helped shaped our democratic society.
-The second theme, the Dynamic Responses in Societal Systems, studies how the systems, structures, and policies that we have the response to each other and certain conditions and events.
+The second theme, the Dynamic Responses in Societal Systems, studies how the systems, structures, and policies that we have the responsibility to each other and certain conditions and events.

 Like the other subjects, this test includes several types of questions.
-These are fill-in-the-blank, multiple choice, hot spot, and drag-and-drop.
+These are fill-in-the-blank, multiple-choice, hot spot, and drag-and-drop.
 Take our free GED practice test for social studies now to get an idea about the types of test items you’ll see in the exam.

 The test will check your ability to analyze and understand text about social studies.
 It will also check your reasoning skills and problem-solving skills when it comes to this subject.